 Businesses that were trading immediately before the recent lockdown restrictions and have therefore been required to close or have experienced a significant reduction in income can apply for a new scheme.

 Maidstone Borough Council has launched a business grant called Additional Restrictions Grant Scheme.

-Due to the limited funds available, there will be a fixed period for applications.
+Due to the limited funds available, there will be a fixed period for applications which have now closed.

 Strictly Necessary Cookies

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.

 If you disable this cookie, we will not be able to save your preferences.
 This means that every time you visit this website you will need to enable or disable cookies again.

 This website uses Google Analytics to collect anonymous information such as the number of visitors to the site, and the most popular pages.